cyberbotics/webots-doc/reference/camera.md

 ### Field Summary

 - `fieldOfView`: horizontal field of view angle of the camera.
-The value ranges from *0* to π radians.
+The value is limited to the range *0* to π radians if the `spherical` field is set to FALSE, otherwise there is no upper limit.
 Since camera pixels are squares, the vertical field of view can be computed from the `width`, `height` and horizontal `fieldOfView`:

     *vertical FOV = fieldOfView * height / width*